20 AWESOME Things To Do In Rarotonga With Kids.

 Best things to do in Rarotonga with kids!

-17. Have a burger at The Palace
+17. Have a $3 Happy Hour Burger at The Palace

 Best things to do in Rarotonga with kids!

-18. Find the local playgrounds
+18. Find the Local Playground

 Most outdoor play things to do in Rarotonga with kids is about climbing trees and playing at the beach.
-But there are also a couple of playgrounds that will look a little more familiar…
+But there are also a couple of playgrounds that will look a little more familiar.

 The awesome playground at Punanga Nui Markets, in Avarua Rarotonga.
 Best things to do in Rarotonga with kids!

-19. Visit Papa Mike’s gallery
+19. Visit Papa Mike’s Gallery

 Definitely go and have a coffee and a toasted sandwich with Papa Mike.
 Mike Tavioni is a world renowned artist and cultural icon from the Cook Islands.
 He is regarded in the highest esteem by the Pacific Island art community, with contributions to art in the Cook Islands that are immeasurable.
 Now at 72 years old, you will find Papa Mike in his workshop daily, telling stories and sharing his knowledge with any who are fortunate enough to visit.